 Gobions Woods, near Potters Bar

-This sounds like a really interesting spot with ponds, a canal network and meadows as well as a bluebell wood which has a one mile waymarked trail running through it.
+This nature reserve just north of Potters Bar is a really interesting spot with ponds, a canal network and meadows as well as a bluebell wood which has a one mile waymarked trail running through it.
 Brookmans Park train station is a 20 minute walk from the woods.

-This is a great spot for cycling or horse riding and it’s buggy-friendly too.
-There are pathways running from Watton at Stone to Datchworth and each village has some good pubs if you need a pit stop.
+This is a popular spot for cycling or horse riding and it’s buggy-friendly too.
+There are pathways running from Watton at Stone to Datchworth and Bramfield, each village has some good pubs if you need a pit stop.
 Otherwise, picnic amid the beautiful bluebells.

 If you’re driving in the UK, make sure you take a look at my post about family-friendly places to stop just off the motorway.
 It covers everything from play areas to picnic spots, castles to nature reserves.